ISOPRENE DREAMS

 There be plenty of bewitching performances in the classic Lynchian tradition here, of particular note is the startling and eerie gypsy oration given by Grace Zabriskie, who plays "Visitor #1", a bizarre neighboring lady who knocks on Dern's door and begins intoning mysterious things of a cryptic & uneasy nature.
 I also appreciated Jeremy Irons' quaint, easygoing portrayal of the devious director of the cursed film, and of course what true underground cult movie fan wouldn't smile from ear to ear to see Harry Dean Stanton cast once again as a charming con man on the mysterious movie set.

 The thing one must realize about this movie is, at a certain point, you just gotta GIVE UP trying to figure out wtf it's all about, and instead, let yourself go deeper into the unconscious dream realm Lynch has woven, like a spider preparing a fly for a future feasting.
 Therefore this is NOT, by any stretch of the imagination, your typical linear narrative picture replete w/understandable characters or plot.
 It is instead, that rarest of hollywood endeavors, the true, blue, cinematic equivalent of surreal poetry, and if that ain't somethin' you imagine wanting to sit through, then by all means, stay the fuck away from this picture for god's sake, or at least your very own.
-I mean, don't even go there: this movie is strictly for "art fags" (I say that with loving defiance), David Lynch fans, and purveyor's of the darkest and strangest arts.
+I mean, don't even go there: this movie is strictly for David Lynch fans and purveyor's of the darkest and strangest arts.

 It is, in short, a hallucinatory exposition filmed entirely in symbolic terms about the soullessness inherent to the hollywood process of putting would-be stars through the grinder of exploitation.
 It is a modern fable that uses the world of making movies as a metaphor for the danger of wandering too far beyond the fringes of ordinary reality and becoming lost in the mirroring realm of one's inner fantasy life.